mcnorman96/pythonBeer/README.md

 - Make an Ios app
 Host a webbrowser through an app for users to easier rate beers for events

-- Implement husky
-Make hooks for optimizing the code before committing

 - Admin Dashboard
 Manage users, events, and beers with analytics and moderation tools.